pybalt/challenges/mcp/revit-mcp/README.md

         - Room boundary overlap on Level 1
         - Unplaced room tag in Room 101
         - Missing ceiling height parameter"

-User: "Save the current file and take a screenshot"
-Cursor: [Uses send_keys tool to send Ctrl+S]
-        [Uses capture_screen tool to capture the screen] "I've saved your file and captured the current view."
 ```

 ## 🔧 Development